torgeir69/pycamilladsp/README.md

 Most linux distributions have Python 3.6 or newer installed by default.
 Use the normal package manager to install the packages.

 ### Windows
 Use Anaconda: https://www.anaconda.com/products/individual.
-Then use Anaconda Navigator to install `websocket_client`.
+Then use Anaconda Navigator to install `websocket-client`.

 ### macOS
 On macOS use either Anaconda or Homebrew.
 The Anaconda procedure is the same as for Windows.